March 14th, 2025

-When it comes to growing older, one of the biggest concerns people can have are the signs of aging on the face.
+When it comes to growing older, one of the biggest concerns people have is the signs of aging on their faces.

-Since the pandemic began, concerns regarding the signs of aging in the face have soared, mostly due to an influx of remote work and zoom meetings that puts a daily focus on ourselves from the shoulders up.
+Since the pandemic began, concerns about signs of aging on the face have soared, largely due to an influx of remote work and Zoom meetings that put a daily focus on ourselves from the shoulders up.

-These insecurities have led to a rise in popularity of both the facelift and neck lift procedures, respectively.
+These insecurities have led to a rise in the popularity of both facelift and neck lift procedures.
 The facelift specifically was the third most popular type of cosmetic surgery performed in 2020.

 Facelifts and neck lifts are two of the most popular types of cosmetic surgery, which can help minimize the effects of aging.
 These two procedures share many similarities but also some key differences.
-In today’s blog, we will break down these procedures, including their purposes, costs, the difference between a facelift vs neck lift, Botox or a facelift, and which might be right for you!
+In today’s blog, we will break down these procedures, including their purposes and costs, the difference between a facelift and a neck lift, and whether Botox or a facelift might be right for you!

 The Facelift

-A facelift, also known as rhytidectomy, is an umbrella term for several types of cosmetic surgeries which help to reduce the signs of aging in the face, such as lines, wrinkles, and sagging skin.
-This is typically done by tightening the muscles under the skin, redistributing fat and tissue where needed, and removing any loose and excess skin that is leftover.
+A facelift, also known as a rhytidectomy, is an umbrella term for several types of cosmetic surgery that help reduce signs of aging in the face, such as lines, wrinkles, and sagging skin.
+This is typically done by tightening the muscles under the skin, redistributing fat and tissue where needed, and removing any loose and excess skin that is left over.

-Our clinic has to offer multiple types of facelift procedures, each designed to treat different aspects of the face.
+Our clinic offers multiple facelift procedures, each designed to address different aspects of the face.

 Mini Facelift

-Starting with the least invasive of the facelift surgeries is the mini facelift.
-The mini facelift treats minor concerns in the face like preventing jowls and sagging cheeks.
-This method is recommended for patients in their 30s and 40s who do not yet possess more extreme signs of aging or those looking to touch up a previous facelift.
-This is not recommended for those who show excess signs of aging on other areas of the face, such as the jaw and neck, as it may leave a disproportionate look where the procedure takes place compared to the rest of the face.
+The least invasive of the facelift surgeries is the mini facelift.
+The mini facelift treats minor concerns in the face, like preventing jowls and sagging cheeks.
+This method is recommended for patients in their 30s and 40s who do not yet exhibit more pronounced signs of aging, or for those looking to touch up a previous facelift.
+This is not recommended for those who show signs of excess aging in other areas of the face, such as the jaw and neck, as it may leave a disproportionate look in the treated area compared to the rest of the face.

 Mid Facelift

-The mid-facelift treats, as the name implies, the middle portion of the face.
-This is a popular treatment area on the face, as it is where most of your facial expressions take place, and thus, where many types of wrinkles often form, whether it be around the nose, eyes, or cheeks.
+The mid-facelift, as the name implies, treats the middle portion of the face.
+This is a popular treatment area on the face, as it is where most of your facial expressions take place and where many types of wrinkles often form, whether around the nose, eyes, or cheeks.

 Like the mini facelift, this surgery is not recommended to those with concerns of aging elsewhere on the face, such as the forehead or jawline, as this facelift does not treat these areas.